inlife/nexrender/README.md

 and then if no module has been found, it will attempt to look for globally installed Node.js modules with that name.

-That means if you are comfortable with writing `Node.js` code, you can easily create your own module, and use it by providing either absolute/relative path (on local machine), or publishing the module and installing it globally on your target machine.
+That means if you are comfortable with writing `Node.js` code, you can easily create your own module, and use it by providing either absolute/relative path (on a local machine), or publishing the module and installing it globally on your target machine.

 ```sh
 npm i -g my-awesome-nexrender-action